 Now, pressing Enter will run the MSRESOLVE Program.
 Please note, in this QuickStart example, the directory already contains the three inputs required, including measured data, a Reference Pattern, and certain settings in UserInput.py

-During a real analysis, you will need to change the input files or and also the settings inside UserInput.py
+During a real analysis, you will need to change the input files or and the settings inside UserInput.py

 As MSRESOLVE is running, you will be greeted with popup windows containing graphs generated by MSRESOLVE from the data provided by the “ExampleAnalysis”.
 Initially, the graphs appearing will represent the Example Analysis data during pre-processing steps.
 Clicking the “X” to close the window of the graph will advance the code, thus showing more graphs.
 Note, when running MSRESOLVE from an anaconda prompt, the program will (by default) pause when each graph is made.
 It is thus important to close each graph so that the program can finish.
 Once all graphs are closed and the program finished, the program will have written various data files.
 The graphs are also saved into a subdirectory named “Graphs”.
+Please refer to section 2.3 Files Produced to learn more about the files created by MSRESOLVE once an analysis is run.

 You have run MSRESOLVE on your first example data!
 There are Solved Concentrations files in the directory.
 Now let us run this analysis the other way of running MSRESOLVE.